ekamwalia/event-certificates-system-server/README.md

-# Event Certificate Management System
+# QuickCert

-Developed at MLH Local Build hackathon 2019 organized by JS Lovers Delhi, Event Certificates Management System is a service to automate the generation and distribution of certificates.
+Developed at MLH Local Build hackathon 2019 organized by JS Lovers Delhi, QuickCert is a service to automate the generation and distribution of certificates.
 Our MVP for the hackathon was built around the specific usecase of a coach using the service to generate certificates for the results of a sports meet.

 ![Demo](demo/demo.gif)